 In 2020, 54 percent of South Dakota voters approved Amendment A, which would have legalized recreational marijuana, in addition to hemp and medicinal cannabis, within the state.
 (That same year, an even larger majority of voters passed a separate ballot measure that legalized only medical marijuana.)

-But it was doomed from that moment forward, with Republican Governor Kristi Noem mounting legal challenge against the amendment.
+But it was doomed from that moment forward, with Republican Governor Kristi Noem mounting a legal challenge against the amendment.

 In February of last year, a circuit court judge in South Dakota ruled in Noem’s favor, saying that Amendment A violated the state’s constitution and could not become law.